 No. There is no Alaska law forbidding non-refundable fees or limiting the amount that landlords can charge.

 - How long do landlords have to return security deposits?

 If proper notice of termination of the lease is provided (as described in Alaska Stat. §§ 34.03.290), the landlord has 14 days to mail the security deposit refund.
 If the tenant does not provide proper notice, the landlord has 30 days to mail the refund.
+If the landlord does not know the tenant’s mailing address, but knows or has reason to know how to contact the tenant and give the notice, the landlord must make a reasonable efforts to deliver the notice and refund to the tenant.
 (Alaska Stat. §§ 34.03.070(g))

 - Can landlords withhold security deposits?